The New, and Somewhat Improved, FBS Overtime Rules

 (Another rule that can be adopted is if a team is pushed back inside their own 30- or 35-yard line in overtime, due to penalties, sacks, etc., it is a safety, and the game ends right then and there.)

-And finally, as someone no less manly than John Madden once observed, what's wrong with a tie — especially with the new playoff format that will send 12 teams to the national championship playoffs; i.e., the Dirty Dozen?
+And finally, as someone no less manly than John Madden once observed, what's wrong with a tie — especially with the new playoff format, once it comes online so to speak, that will send 12 teams to the national championship playoffs; i.e., the Dirty Dozen?

 Allowing games to end in a tie would make the teams much easier to rank: if, among three teams, of which one team had one loss, another team had a loss and a tie, while a third team had two losses (and now it is entirely possible for a two-loss team to make the field, when it never was before), the three teams become a lot easier to separate, because in that case the difference among the three teams is right out in front where everyone can see it, "strength of schedule" being an inexact science at best.